muskaan99/creditcard/README.md

 The dataset contains only 0.172% of fraud cases so it is very unbalanced.
 The dataset is split as 70% training data and 30% testing data.
 As the dataset is unbalanced we train the model on 50-50 data of fraud and non fraud cases instead of a highly biased dataset towards non fraud cases.
 This helps the model to learn better about the fraud cases.
 We test the models using the same method of 50% fraud cases and 50% non fraudd cases from the test data.
 This new test data is better to use as compared to the old test data where the non fraud cases were extremely high.

-### Steps:
+## STEPS
-Reading and visualising the data
+1. Reading and visualising the data
-Preparing the data for modeling
+2. Preparing the data for modeling
-Build and train the model on new_Xtrain and new_ytrain and evaluate the model on accuracy and f1 score for different kernels using new_Xtest and new_ytest.
+3. Build and train the model on new_Xtrain and new_ytrain and evaluate the model on accuracy and f1 score for different kernels using new_Xtest and new_ytest.

 ## CONCLUSION